Vitamin B12, also known as cobalamin, is a water soluble vitamin that can reduce cancer, protect red blood cells and improve energy.

 A lot of vitamin B12 deficiencies are not caused by a lack of vitamin B12 though, it is from malabsorption.
 This can be caused by certain medications, or conditions such as atrophic gastritis, pernicious anemia Crohn’s disease, or Celiac disease (4, 5, 6, 7).

-When combined with folate and vitamin B6, vitamin B12 may help to reduce cancer risk.
+1Vitamin B12 may help to reduce cancer risk when combined with folate and vitamin B6.
 The evidence supporting the idea that vitamin B12 can reduce cancer risk is mixed.
 While some studies found that vitamin B12 is inversely associated with cancer risk, other studies found no such evidence (8, 9.)

 A study on Mexican women in 2006 found that high intakes of folate and vitamin B12 led to a decreased risk of breast cancer, particularly in postmenopausal women (10).